-• Starting Up: How to Get Counseling Clients For a New Practice
+How to Get Counseling Clients for Your New Practice

-How to get counseling clients: 7 tips to attract people to your new practice
+7 tips to attract clients to your new therapy practice

-01-how-to-get-counseling-clients-for-a-new-practice2.
-Put your business card in the right hands
+2. Put your business card in people’s hands

 First, focus on getting hired.
 You’ll be especially attractive to a group practice that currently doesn’t have a therapist in your specialty.
 The clients you work with there may be more willing to eventually transfer to your private practice based on your limited availability at the group office.
 Similarly, the clinician’s you work with in the group practice are all possible referral sources down the road.
 By filling a temporary need for them, you’re setting yourself up for success in the future.